EnergyREX/Portfolio/README.md

 The TO-DO list:What I have to do:

 - Make the main Style of website.
 OK, 70%
-- A separate "works/projects" pages.
+- A separate "works/projects" pages for each project.
 - Make the inner structure of the pages better.
 50%
 - Add a dark / light mode toggler. #DarkForEver.
 Not started, just made dark mode.
 - Give & add animations, and give a better presentation of me.
 Just 20%.